 - Get ready for your day (do your hair, put on makeup)

-- Dress to impress (even if you work from home – yoga pants are not pants)
+- Dress to impress (even if you work from home)

-- If you commute, put on your favorite music or audio book – enjoy the time you have to yourself – not everyone gets this space to breathe
+- If you commute, put on your favorite music, podcast or audio book – enjoy the time you have to yourself – not everyone gets this space to breathe

-Over time and by creating daily KeyStone Habits you can learn to transform your life into the one you deserve.
+With consistent practice and creating daily KeyStone Habits you can learn to transform your life into the one you deserve.
 For this, I like to use the term – stepping stones.
 Every little step you take brings you one step closer to your new and healthy life.

 With stepping stones you literally take each and every day, one step at a time.
-It takes self awareness, inspiration, determination and the drive to want to change and the commitment to stay on task (and focused) as you begin your new Journey.
-I know, because I have done this work and although there were times I wanted to quit, I am so grateful I didn’t.
+It takes self awareness, motivation, inspiration, determination and the drive to want to change and the commitment to stay on task (and focused) as you begin your new Journey.
+I know this because I have done the work and although there were times I wanted to quit, I am so grateful I didn’t.

 Its just as easy and important to create an “evening wind-down ritual” as well (Contact Us for ideas to create your evening ritual).